WissamAntoun/CamemBERTa/README.md

 ## Citation

-Paper accept to Findings of ACL 2023.
+Paper accepted to Findings of ACL 2023.

 You can use the preprint citation for now